All Episodes

 If anybody's caving, it's the McCain bunch.

-They're getting creamed on Capitol Hill with emails and and uh and phone calls.
+They're getting creamed on Capitol Hill with emails and phone calls.

-And as I said yesterday, uh when when that kind of heat approaches McCain, the drive-by media will make it their job to cover for him and to make it look like if anybody's caving, uh, it's the White House because they're gonna make sure that it is McCain who is perceived to be getting something out of this.
+And as I said yesterday, when that kind of heat approaches McCain, the drive-by media will make it their job to cover for him and to make it look like if anybody's caving, it's the White House because they're going to make sure that it is McCain who is perceived to be getting something out of this.

 There's a lot to do on the program today.